-With this interferometric system we are able to measure the directions of the radio meteor echoes with an accuracy of about 1°.
+With this interferometric system we will be able to measure the directions of the radio meteor echoes with an accuracy of about 1°.
 This helps us to retrieve individual meteoroid trajectories.

 The main objectives of this project are :

-- To collect and standarise the meteor observations of all the stations.
+- To collect and standardise the meteor observations of all the stations.

 - To write codes for automatic detection of underdense/overdense meteor echoes.

 - To compute meteoroid flux densities for meteor showers and mass indexes for meteor showers and sporadic meteors.

-- To determine individual meteor trajectories from observations of the same meteor by multiple stations (both shower meteors and sporadic ones)
+- To determine individual meteor trajectory and speed from multi-station bservations of the same meteoroid

 - To determine orbital parameters of multi-station meteoroids

-- To analyse meteor profiles in order to retrieve physical parameters such as ionization, speed and mass of the meteoroids
+- To analyse meteor profiles in order to retrieve physical parameters such as ionization, ionization efficieny and mass of the meteoroids

 - To study head echoes and the so-called "epsilon" echoes